VIB-PSB/ksrates/docs/installation.rst

         sudo mv nextflow /usr/local/bin

 The *ksrates* Nextflow pipeline itself does not need to be installed and will be automatically downloaded and set up simply when you execute the launch of the *ksrates* Nextflow pipeline for the first time.
-The same applies to the *ksrates* package and its dependencies when using the *ksrates* Singularity or Docker container (see below).
-In other words, if you plan on only using the *ksrates* Nextflow pipeline with a container it is not necessary to manually download or install *ksrates* itself, the only other software you may need to install is the Singularity or Docker software itself (next section).
+The same applies to the *ksrates* package and its dependencies when using the *ksrates* Apptainer or Docker container (see below).
+In other words, if you plan on only using the *ksrates* Nextflow pipeline with a container it is not necessary to manually download or install *ksrates* itself, the only other software you may need to install is the Apptainer or Docker software itself (next section).
 (Note that the *ksrates* Nextflow pipeline code is however also included in the *ksrates* GitHub repository and can thus also be executed from a manually installed *ksrates* package (see the Manual installation section below).)

-Singularity and Docker containers
+Apptainer and Docker containers
 =================================

-Containers are standalone portable runtime environments that package everything needed to run a software, including application code, external software dependencies and operating system libraries and runtime, and are thus executable in any computing environment for which Singularity and Docker container engines are available.
+Containers are standalone portable runtime environments that package everything needed to run a software, including application code, external software dependencies and operating system libraries and runtime, and are thus executable in any computing environment for which Apptainer and Docker container engines are available.
 This comes in handy, for example, when local installation of *ksrates* and its software dependencies are not possible, for instance due to permission issues, or for deploying *ksrates* to a computer cluster or cloud.

 Availability and dependencies
 -----------------------------

-`Singularity <https://singularity.hpcng.org>`__ runs natively only on Linux.
+Apptainer runs natively only on Linux.
 On Windows it requires either WSL2 (recommended; see Note below) or a virtual machine (VM).
 On macOS it is available as a beta version or it also requires a VM.
-Singularity has the advantage over Docker of always producing output files with non-root permissions.
+Apptainer has the advantage over Docker of always producing output files with non-root permissions.

 .. note::
    WSL2 (Windows Subsystem for Linux 2) is a native Windows 10 feature that allows to run a GNU/Linux terminal without the use of a VM.
 It can be installed following the official `documentation <https://docs.microsoft.com/en-us/windows/wsl/install-win10#requirements>`__.